$L^2$-Betti numbers and computability of reals: Introduction

 We recall basics on $L^2$-Betti numbers in Section~\ref{sec:prelimL2} and basics on computability in Section~\ref{sec:prelimcomp}.
 Section~\ref{sec:RCLC} contains the proofs of Theorem~\ref{thm:main:RC} and the characterisation of left-computability.
 In Section~\ref{sec:detclass}, we consider the determinant class case; in particular, we prove Theorem~\ref{thm:main:L2-computable-det-class} and Theorem~\ref{thm:main:realisation}.
 The quantitative approximation theorem is established in Section~\ref{sec:quantitative-Lueck}.
 In Section~\ref{sec:torsion}, we prove Theorem~\ref{thm:main:torsion} on $L^2$-torsion.
 Theorem~\ref{thm:main:algoL2B} on the computation of $L^2$-Betti numbers from a description of the group is shown in Section~\ref{sec:computation-L2-Betti-of-groups}.

 \begin{ack} CL is grateful to Nicolaus Heuer for discussions on an earlier incarnation of these questions.
 We would like to thank Wolfgang L\"uck and Thomas Schick for pointing us to the estimates for $L^2$-torsion.
 We appreciate the detailed report and suggestions by the first referee.
-We would like to thank Vasco Brattka for a discussion on this article. \end{ack}
+We would like to thank Vasco Brattka for a discussion on this article.
+We are grateful to Francesco Fournier-Facio for pointing out to us the strategy for proving Proposition~\ref{prop:uncount-torsfree-solv}. \end{ack}